Cryptonaut77/poker-ledger-backend/README.md

 ## Usage

+### Managing Multiple Tables
+The app now supports tracking multiple poker tables simultaneously:

+**Viewing Active Tables:**
+- The Dashboard header shows the total number of active tables
+- Current table name is displayed in the header
+- When multiple tables exist, a horizontal scroll selector appears to switch between tables

+**Adding a New Table:**
+1. Navigate to the Dashboard tab
+2. Tap the "Manage" button in the top right
+3. Tap "Add New Table"
+4. Enter a custom name for your table (e.g., "Table 1", "High Stakes", "Tournament")
+5. Tap "Create Table" - you'll automatically switch to the new table

+**Quick Table Creation:**
+- In the Manage menu, tap "Start New Table (Quick)" to instantly create a table named "New Table"
+- You can rename it later by ending it and creating a new one with a custom name

+**Switching Between Tables:**
+- When you have multiple active tables, tap any table name in the selector to switch to it
+- All tabs (Players, Dealers, Expenses) will show data for the selected table

 ### Managing Game Sessions
-The app automatically creates a game session when you first open it.
-To manage your game:
+To manage your current table:
 1. Navigate to the Dashboard tab
 2. Tap the "Manage" button in the top right
 3. Choose an action:
+   - **Add New Table**: Create a new table with a custom name
-   - **End & Save Game**: Marks the current game as complete and saves it for record keeping
+   - **End & Save Current Table**: Marks the current table as complete and saves it for record keeping
-   - **Start New Game**: Ends the current game and creates a fresh session (all old data is saved)
+   - **Start New Table (Quick)**: Quickly creates a new table without entering a name
-   - **Delete Game**: Permanently removes the current game and all associated data (cannot be undone)
+   - **Delete Current Table**: Permanently removes the current table and all associated data (cannot be undone)

 ### Starting a Game
 The app automatically creates a game session when you first open it.
-All transactions, dealer downs, and expenses are tied to the active game session.
+All transactions, dealer downs, and expenses are tied to the active table.
+You can create additional tables at any time to track multiple games simultaneously.

 ### Tracking Players
 1. Navigate to the Players tab